 The purpose of the DIAP is to support disability inclusion in our communities and throughout NSW.
 The DIAP identifies a clear set of actions and strategies in line with the following focus areas of inclusion.
 They are:

-- Developing positive community attitudes and behaviours - Creating liveable communities • - Improving access to services through better systems and processes.
+- Developing positive community attitudes and behaviours - Creating liveable communities - · Supporting access to meaningful employment, and - Improving access to services through better systems and processes.